Madhuarvind/FinWiseAi/docs/demo-script.md

 ### Script

 "Finally, the Model Hub provides a view into our simulated 'model factory'.
-It visualizes the different components of our AI architecture:"
+It visualizes our sophisticated, modular approach to AI model management."

-- "**Core Models:** The foundational 'teacher' models."
+1.  **Model Evaluation Workbench:** "Here, we can run a full evaluation on our model, generating a confusion matrix and key metrics like F1-score.
+The AI then provides an actionable recommendation, like creating a new adapter to resolve classification ambiguity, which we can do with one click."

-- "**Fine-Tuning Adapters:** Smaller, specialized adapters for new or evolving categories, showcasing Parameter-Efficient Fine-Tuning (PEFT)."
+2.  **Fine-Tuning Adapters (PEFT):** "This section shows our smaller, specialized adapters for new or evolving categories, showcasing Parameter-Efficient Fine-Tuning."
-- "**Distilled Models:** Compact 'student' models designed for edge deployment, created through simulated Knowledge Distillation."

-"This demonstrates a sophisticated, modular approach to AI model management, representing our simulated **Neural Architecture Search (NAS-OM)** system."
+3.  **Neural Architecture Search (NAS-OM):** "And this workbench allows us to define a goal, like 'Optimize for Latency', and have the AI discover a new, optimal model architecture for our needs."

 ---

-## Part 5: Conclusion
+## Part 5: Specialized Use Cases & Conclusion

+### 5.1.
+Travel & Trips (`/trips`)

+**(Screen: `/trips`)**

 ### Script

+"FinWiseAI also demonstrates specialized intelligence.
+The 'Travel & Trips' page automatically detects and groups travel-related expenses into trip-specific budgets.
+It uses AI to infer the trip's intent—whether it's for business or leisure—and tracks your savings progress for each one."

+### 5.2.
+Responsible AI (`/responsible-ai`)

+**(Screen: `/responsible-ai`)**

+### Script

+"Our 'Responsible AI' dashboard demonstrates our commitment to fairness and privacy.
+It includes a **Fairness & Bias Report** to ensure the model performs equitably across all transaction types.
+It also showcases the **Behavioural Anonymizer**, which transforms transaction patterns into anonymous vectors for safe, privacy-preserving analytics."

+### Script (Conclusion)

 "In summary, FinWiseAI is more than an application; it's a demonstration of a multi-layered cognitive architecture.
 By combining a powerful AI engine with deep explainability, behavioral intelligence, and robust self-governance, it provides a truly intelligent and trustworthy financial co-pilot.
 Thank you."